 The Weekly Packet 374-2343

-__Accepted formats - Microsoft Word 6.0.1 and below, sent as an attachment.
-Apple-works 5 and below, sent as an attachment.
-Simpletext.
-Disk types: Floppy, Zip 100, CD-R, CD-RW.
+__Accepted formats - Please send text in the body of the email or in Microsoft Word format (.doc or .docx).
 If you have any technical questions, please do not hesitate to call us at 367-2200.

 __Digital photos must have at least 150 pixels per inch (300 ppi preferred), be at least 5 inches across (7 inches preferred), and must be in TIFF, JPEG, EPS, Photoshop or PDF format.
 Color is preferred.
 All JPEG compression should be "high quality."